tordonez24/introToProgrammingFinalProject/README.md

 ### Installing

-Can be run in Visual Stuido Code;
+Can be run in Visual Stuido Code

-No modifications to files/folders needed
+Need to download images folder

 ### Executing program